callumhackett/callumhackett.github.io/studio_notes.md

 # type: # defaults to website, otherwise one of: article, music, video
 # description: # in blog index, HTML meta and social media snippets
 image: /assets/images/social/studio_notes.jpg # path to an image for social media shares, AR 1.9:1, typically 1200x630, begin with /
-social_image_alt: Studio Notes by Callum Hackett # description of the social image
+image_alt: Studio Notes by Callum Hackett # description of the social image
 ---
 {% include post_index.html %}